 Lewis and Harris Travel Guide

 Much of that character is formed by the geology of the landscape; in the north, Lewis is largely peat moorland, with few hills.
 The peat deposits of the large plain of central Lewis is still an important source of fuel for islanders, and it is a common site to see stacks of peat drying in long rows across the moors.

-By contrast, central Harris resembles northing so much as an otherworldly lunar landscape in places; a region of startling scenery shaped by ancient glaciers.
+By contrast, central Harris resembles nothing so much as an otherworldly lunar landscape in places; a region of startling scenery shaped by ancient glaciers.
 The west coast of both islands is famous for white, sandy beaches, which stretch for miles along quiet coves.

 Lewis and Harris were settled gradually by Viking raiders beginning in the 9th century, and from the 9th to the 11th century they were controlled by Clan MacNicol.

 I've watched the sun rise and set over the stones at Callanish, and I can say, hand on heart, that being there provided me with the most extraordinary experience of all the historic places I've visited in the UK.
-Of course it helps if you get up at 3am and are lucky enough to see a sky painted red with dawn colours more vivid than anything Rembrandt ever imagined!
+Of course, it helps if you get up at 3am and are lucky enough to see a sky painted red with dawn colours more vivid than anything Rembrandt ever imagined!

 The heritage of island lifestyle is preserved at two major sites; the Arnol Blackhouse and Garenin Blackhouse Village.
 As you might guess from the name, Arnol is a single traditional cottage, or blackhouse, while Garenin is an entire village that was inhabited until relatively late in the 20th century and has now been restored.
 Both sites give an intriguing glimpse into the traditional lifestyle enjoyed - if enjoyed is the right word - over the centuries.
 A more ancient dwelling is a Bostadh, where an Iron Age hut was discovered buried in the sand.

 One of the more unusual visitor attractions on Lewis is at Bragar, where you will see an arch made from whalebones, set upright.
 Another is the so-called Bridge to Nowhere, north of Stornoway, all that remains of an abortive attempt by Lord Leverhulme to build a road around the northern end of the island.

-Isle of HarrisPerhaps the most important historic site on Harris is at the south eastern tip of the island, at Rodel.
+Perhaps the most important historic site on Harris is at the southeastern tip of the island, at Rodel.
 Here you will find the medieval church of St Clement, in an exposed position looking out to sea.
 Within this extraordinary medieval building is a series of carved tombs to MacLeod lords, including the founder of the church, Alisdair Crotach (Alisdair the Hunchback).

 The west coast of Harris is famous for its beautiful beaches, but there is history here, too.
-At Borve is a standing stone and dun, and near Loch Leosavay is a Victorian era castle built by the Earl of Dunmore.
+At Borve is a standing stone and dun, and near Loch Leosavay is a Victorian-era castle built by the Earl of Dunmore.